 Remove the piglet from oven when it is fully cooked.
-(Check meat and make sure that the juice is clear and not bloody.)
 Remove the aluminum foil from ears and place piglet on a serving dish.
 Keep warm in a warming drawer or in the oven on the lowest setting.

 Pour juices from the roasting pan into a saucepan, add the vegetables, and heat over medium heat on the stovetop.
 When the juices start to sizzle, skim the fat off the top.
 Add 2 cups of water.
 Increase heat to high and boil rapidly to thicken.
 Strain through a strainer or cheesecloth into a gravy boat or small bowl.